 To achieve an equitable distribution, fees are based on City-wide runoff potential for all residential and non-residential properties (60% residential and 40% non-residential) considering the runoff from these land uses.

-The annual flat Fee, effective January 2015 is $47 per residential property unit.
+The annual flat Fee, effective January 2020 is $50 per residential property unit.
 The residential property will increase by $1 per year, each year thereafter.

 The Fee will be included on the tax bill for residential properties.

 The Fee will be applied to the Final 2020 Tax Bill for each residential property owner in Markham.